InsurTech – shaping financial services in Sub-Saharan Africa

 Supervisors are key in bringing the potential benefits of technology to fruition.
 However, embracing InsurTech should also not lead them to ignore the risks of innovation.
 Pula highlighted how their business model, with four different licenses, led to supervisors often struggling to classify them as a ‘service provider’ or a non-traditional entity.
 Should they be treated as a claim’s adjuster?
 A reinsurance broker?
 Or an insurer?

 In practice, a variety of approaches must be taken and, to varying degrees, supervisors are striving to achieve a balance via a variety of regulatory tools.
-This in part is being driven by regulatory mandates that have expanded over recent years to include market development, alongside consumer protection and financial stability.
+Of this is being driven by regulatory mandates that have expanded over recent years to include market development, alongside consumer protection and financial stability.
 Both Uganda and Kenya now have explicit market development mandates -which has been key for embedding digital into their regulatory approaches.

 Insurance regulators are also exploring regulatory sandboxes, borrowed from the banking sector.
 Sandboxes create a safe space for innovators to test products whilst ensuring a high level of consumer protection.
 They also facilitate dialogue between regulators and innovators and are key in establishing new, innovative digital ecosystems.